Ancient Israel and Sociopolitical Questions

 Why is the tenor of the Succession Narrative against David When his rise to power had been so supportive of him?

 First of all, David himself took power through military careers and the support of local Judean people, confronting Saul militarily.
-First becoming the king of Hebron and later of all of Israel, David’s careers were full of military wars and his achievement, which consequently brought about political rivalry and some conflicts (Ahlstrom, 1993).
+First becoming the king of Hebron and later of all of Israel, David’s career was full of military wars and his achievements, which consequently brought about political rivalry and some conflicts (Ahlstrom, 1993).
 In light of David’s career as such, he seemed to have many foes within and outside the royal circle (Frick, Semeia37).
 Within the royal circle come first Amnon and Absalom, who raged a coup against David though they failed.
-In later David’s life, he faced an issue of who would succeed him.
-The strong candidate was Adonijah supported by Davidic line officials, for example, by Abiathar the priest and Joab the military commander.
-But a new sort of coup against Adonijah had been prepared by Solomon, Zadok the priest and Nathan the prophet.
-The result was that Solomon made success, becoming a king and purging all opponents.
+In later David’s life, he faced the issue of who would succeed him.
+The strong candidate was Adonijah supported by Davidic line officials, for example, by Abiathar the priest, and Joab the military commander.
+But a new sort of coup against Adonijah had been prepared by Solomon, Zadok the priest, and Nathan the prophet.
+The result was that Solomon became successful, becoming a king and purging all opponents.
 So, the Solomonic regime as a historical winner of succession stories could possibly tell the story for the ultimate favor of Solomon and his comrades.
 This is the power of history writers.
 Wisdom says the winner makes history.
-From the victors’ point of view, David, in spite of his royal enthronement as a divine choice, does not surpass Solomon.
+From the victors’ point of view, David, despite his royal enthronement as a divine choice, does not surpass Solomon.
 In many ways, Solomon is better pictured than David is.
-A typical example is related to the building of the temple, whose episode makes Solomon be more powerful with divine favoritism.
+A typical example is related to the building of the temple, whose episode makes Solomon more powerful with divine favoritism.

 In conclusion, this succession narrative vividly testifies to the aspects of sociopolitical life in the time of formative monarchy under which power concentration takes place through power struggles shown in David and his sons (McNutt, 133).
 David’s story with successive Solomon represents the characteristics of the socio-political formation of the monarchy through the centralization of power in Jerusalem and the royal court.